CodeforAustralia/njc-blog/docs/pausefest-session.md

 ## Post-Pausefest
 Some other activities we could run after pausefest, perhaps with Civic lab, internally with NJC staff / partners or with clients:

+* We could replicate the card sort (online / in person) with clients / partners / staff of the NJC
 * Content Audit (I think Ann has got this covered?)
 * Web analytics  - Look at current web stats and see what people are looking at / searching for
 * Surveying clients experience: